mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Deal 4 damage to a minion and your General.

 name:     Fighting Spirit
-text:     Give all friendly minions +1❤️.
+text:     Give all allied minions +1❤️.
 Put a random Battle Pet into your hand.

 name:     Fortified Assault
 text:     Turn an enemy minion's space into Hallowed Ground.
-Deal it 1 damage for each friendly Hallowed Ground.
+Deal it 1 damage for each allied Hallowed Ground.

 name:     Kingsguard
 text:     Summon a Conscript.
 If summoned in front summon a Crestfallen instead.

 name:     Lifestream
-text:     Fully heal a friendly minion, then draw a copy of it from your deck.
+text:     Fully heal an allied minion, then draw a copy of it.

 name:     Lightspawn
 text:     Summon 2 Slo nearby your General.

 name:     Lionheart Blessing
-text:     Give a friendly minion, "**Zeal**: Whenever this minion deals damage, draw a card."
+text:     Give an allied minion, "**Zeal**: Whenever this minion deals damage, draw a card".

 name:     Magnetize
 text:     Pull any minion to the space in front of your General.

 name:     Roar
-text:     Give a friendly minion +2⚔️.
+text:     Give an allied minion +2⚔️.

 name:     Sanctify
-text:     Give a friendly minion +1⚔️/+1❤️ and turn its space into **Hallowed Ground**.
+text:     Give an allied minion +1⚔️/+1❤️ and turn its space into **Hallowed Ground**.

 name:     Silverguard Squire
 text: